srmainwaring/asv_wave_sim/README.md

 ## Dependencies

-You will need a working installation of Ignition Garden in order to use this package.
-This will require a from source build, see the [Ignition Garden documents](https://ignitionrobotics.org/docs/garden) for details.
+You will need a working installation of Gazebo Garden in order to use this package.
+This will require a from source build, see the [Gazebo Garden documents](https://gazebosim.org/docs/garden) for details.

 The dependency on ROS has been removed.

 ## Ubuntu (pending tests)

 - Ubuntu 20.04
-- Ignition Garden
+- Gazebo Garden

 Install CGAL: